 “If he weren’t the owner of the most productive plantation in the State of Maryland, you would never be here.”

 I nodded.
 “I count my lucky stars every night, sir.”

 He shook his head.
 “The abolitionist daughter of the largest slaveholding plantation …..
 Now that’s an oxymoron if ever I heard one.”

 I turned and smiled.
 “Let’s keep it in the common man’s language, Mr. Sage.
 It’s a contradiction.”

 He laughed as we breezed through the exit.
 “How did your father ever allow you to apprentice?”

 “He thinks it’s a farce, but he knew it would keep me out of his hair for two years … and keep my mind off Mama’s passing.”

-I looked ahead and caught Rebecca hurriedly approaching.
+I looked ahead and watched Rebecca hurriedly approaching.